ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 6) craype-network-ofi
 ```

+All users start with a default set of modules loaded corresponding to:

+ - The HPE Cray Compiling Environment (CCE): includes the HPE Cray clang and Fortran compilers
+ - HPE Cray MPICH: The HPE Cray MPI library
+ - HPE Cray LibSci: The HPE Cray numerical libraries (including BLAS/LAPACK and ScaLAPACK)

+#### `module avail`

-Finding out which software modules are available on the system is
+Finding out which software modules are currently available to load on the system is
 performed using the `module avail` command.
 To list all software modules
-available, use:
+currently available to load, use:

 ```
 auser@uan01:~> module avail